toopay/toopay.github.io/_posts/2015-1-1-New-Year-And-Erlang.md

 We're only have one more question left.
 Is it possible to introduce patch to running system, without interupting the whole service?
 An Erlang **release** is a set of OTP **applications** or **libraries** deployed and running together.
 To become a no-downtime release, we should be able to swap between two releases, the current running release and one prepared and loaded, a f**kin' [Hot Code Swapping](http://en.wikipedia.org/wiki/Hot_swapping).

 For this tasks, Erlang provides both [release_handler](http://www.erlang.org/doc/man/release_handler.html) and [systools](http://www.erlang.org/doc/man/systools.html).
 They are peculiar, and lil bit hard to use.
 Fortunately for me (and any other Erlang newcomer), there is [relx](https://github.com/erlware/relx) that does away with all of those tedious work.
 Performing hot code swapping are a matter of (1) preparing an OTP that listen for upgrade event, (2) bumping up the version and make new release via `relx release relup tar`, then (3) calling `upgrade <new_version>` from our previous release binary.
 A piece of cake.

+There is a video that you probably interesting to watch.
+Its actually conclude both this section and previous one, all in a nice parody.

+<iframe width="500" height="400" src="http://www.youtube.com/embed/rRbY3TMUcgQ?color=white&theme=light"></iframe>

 ## And the journey still goes on...